Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 The web dashboard is the nerve center.
 Four columns: Queue, Running, Review, Done.

 Everything visible.
 Status clear.
 Cost tracked.
 Drag and drop to manage the workflow.
 Running tasks have colored health dots: green (healthy), yellow (slow), orange (looping), red (stuck).
-The visibility that was missing in tmux hell.

-Part 2 explores this in depth.
+Part 2 explores this cockpit in depth.

 The Release